Latin liturgical rites

-Liturgical rites currently in use within the Latin Church
+Latin liturgical rites currently in use

 Roman Rite

 The Roman Rite is by far the most widely used.
 Like other liturgical rites, it developed over time, with newer forms replacing the older.
 It underwent many changes in the first millennium, during half of its existence (see Pre-Tridentine Mass).
 The forms that Pope Pius V, as requested by the Council of Trent, established in the 1560s and 1570s underwent repeated minor variations in the centuries immediately following.
 Each new typical edition (the edition to which other printings are to conform) of the Roman Missal (see Tridentine Mass) and of the other liturgical books superseded the previous one.

 The 20th century saw more profound changes.
 Pope Pius X radically rearranged the Psalter of the Breviary and altered the rubrics of the Mass.
 Pope Pius XII significantly revised the Holy Week ceremonies and certain other aspects of the Roman Missal in 1955.